quantumlib/Cirq/docs/simulation.md

 # [ 1 2  10 20]
 ```

-In other words, the `k`'th amplitude corresponds to the `k`'th case
+More concretely, the `k`'th amplitude in the wavefunction will correspond to the `k`'th case
-that would be encountered when nesting loops over the possible
-values of each qubit in order:
+that would be encountered when nesting loops over the possible values of each qubit.
+The first qubit's computational basis values are looped over in the outer-most loop, the last qubit's
+computational basis values are looped over in the inner-most loop, etc:

 ```python
 i = 0